aws/aws-cdk/packages/@aws-cdk/aws-autoscaling/README.md

 To enable the max instance lifetime support, specify `maxInstanceLifetime` property for the `AutoscalingGroup` resource.
 The value must be between 7 and 365 days(inclusive).
-To clear a previously set value, specify a new value of `0` or simply leave this property undefinied.
+To clear a previously set value, just leave this property undefinied.